aw-aw/TallyBot/README.md

 +item number: This will add "number" counts of "item" to the database, and return no response.

++items: This will return all of the items in the database.

 +count: This will return the total count of all tallied things in the database.

 +count item: This will return the tally count for the specified "item."